JohannesOehm/FhirExtinguisher/README.md

 ## Running
 Use `java -jar FhirExtinguisher-<version>-all.jar -f http://hapi.fhir.org/baseR4 -p 8080` to start the server on your local machine and connects to the public FHIR R4 server.

+By default, FhirExtinguisher assumes, the server is R4.
+If you want to connect with a (D)STU3 server, please add `-v stu3` to the command line arguments.